unstephenk/platform-android/README.md

 6. Choose Build > Make Project in Android Studio or run the following command in the project root directory:

-   `./gradlew clean build` Build the entire application including tests.
+   `./gradlew clean build` Assemble the output(s) of the projects and runs all checks.

    `./gradlew test` Execute tests that runs without any connected devices.

-   `./gradlew connectedAndroidTest` Execute tests that runs on connected devices.
+   `./gradlew :app:connectedAndroidTest` Execute tests that runs on connected devices.
+This normally run tests for the `:app` module.

 7. To install on your test device: